andrewstarritt/ace/README.md

 The end of file is denoted by \*\*END\*\* as opposed to \*\*\* End \*\*\*.

 %A Abandon vs. Abort.
 Essentially the same idea.
-Abandon allows an excit code to be specified.
+Abandon allows an exit code to be specified.

-The last line has newline (\\n) chacter appended if needs (jist like vi).
+The last line has newline (\\n) chacter appended if needs be (just like vi).

 #### Size/Implementation
 ECCE is 1863 lines,  885 statements, of C code, while<br>